sound practical judgment

 Jethro shrank from the great bulk beside him with fear and

 of a quantity not able to fulfill a need or requirement

-The use of "insufficiently" suggests that a child needs to know about violence in order to grow up.
-In Jethro's case, the attack on the bridge is his first close brush with violence, which helped him to learn "a great deal about men and their unpredictable behavior."
+insufficiently suggests that a child needs to know about violence in order to mature.
+In Jethro's case, the attack on the bridge is his first close brush with violence, which helps him to learn "a great deal about men and their unpredictable behavior."
 Living through the war, losing his brothers, and saving Eb are other brushes with violence that change Jethro's outlook on life.

 When he tried to speak he found that his voice, like his identity, had gone too; his lips worked as they had often seemed to work in a bad dream to form the words he wanted to say, but no sound passed them, and there was nothing to do but sit quietly while his mind